datafundamentals/df_maven/README.md

 mvn -version

 # Requirements

+* NOTE1: This cookbook (along with almost all dataFundamentals cookbooks) requires that you have local binaries to install other programs.
+If you are looking to use these as is, download the df_base cookbook to pull all the repositories.
+If you are looking to only pull certain binaries, please select the install flavor you would like in the attributes.
+The only one currently available is for Maven
-this cookbook requires a working version of Java to be installed. an open JDK of the newest variety is strongly suggested for it to function.
-Minus the occasional commit issue, using the community java cookbook is the best course of action.
+*NOTE2: Please look at the .kitchen.yml file and adjust the synced folder from what we have run or it won't work this cookbook requires a working version of Java to be installed. an open JDK of the newest variety is strongly suggested for it to function.
+Minus the occasional commit issue, using the community java cookbook is the best course of action. this can be paired with the df_java cookbook

+This is designed to work using a local binary. the one for this cookbook is located at docs.datafundamentals.com/lib

 **NOTE** Please pay attention and adjust the .kitchen.yml file in the synced folder as we have it set up for our systems.
 This will not spin up unless you adjust it